Leipzig Salient: German preparations

-British offensive preparations
+British preparations

 The 49th (West Riding) Division, in corps reserve, was to transfer to the command of Lieutenant-General Hubert Gough, commander of the Reserve Army as soon as the assault divisions had taken their objectives, having moved forward before dawn to Aveluy Wood, ready to cross the Ancre.
 Bridges and causeways had been built for the occasion, shellfire having damaged the banks of the Ancre, which when canalised, had been raised above the old course of the river and had since reverted to marsh.
 X Corps had two heavy artillery groups and two counter-battery groups under the same commander with two 15-inch, two 12-inch, twelve 9.2-inch, twelve 8-inch and twenty 6-inch howitzers; twenty-eight 60-pounder and four 4.7-inch guns.
 The field artillery had a hundred and twenty-eight 18-pounder guns, thirty-six 4.5-inch howitzers and a groupe of twelve French 75 mm field guns from the 20th Artillery Regiment.
 The artillery had been well dug in and covered with steel joists and 3–4 ft of soil; there was a heavy gun for each 57 yd and a field gun for each 28 yd of front.

 The bombardment plan had six lifts for the heavy artillery, in which the super-heavy 15-inch and 12-inch howitzers were to lift seven minutes early.
 A creeping barrage had not been planned but the 18-pounders were to "search" from trench to trench in ten lifts, the 4.5-inch howitzers were to bombard strong points and move back at the same time as the field guns, the bombardment lifting from the German front trench at zero hour, to the reserve line from the Wonderwork to Schwaben Redoubt and St Pierre Divion.
 No discretion was allowed to subordinate commanders over the bombardment but two 9.2-inch howitzers were kept separate from the barrage, to bombard machine-gun nests about Thiepval.
 The spur from Auchonvillers to Mesnil and Aveluy Wood, gave good observation to the British and many posts were built along it, particularly a length called Brock's Benefit.
 The northern part of the corps front had a better view over German positions than the south, which was blocked by Aveluy Wood and it was believed that more damage had been done opposite the 36th (Ulster) Division, the wire being cut well north of Thiepval and reasonably well at the Leipzig Redoubt.
 Assembly trenches were dug just before the attack, which tired out many of the troops due to attack.